 We spent three months travelling around Nicaragua and managed to make this our final stop in the country.

-This area of the country is Nicaragua’s hottest.
-The kind of heat that can feel suffocating and keeps you in a perennial state of dampness.
+This area of the country, the Chinandega province, is Nicaragua’s hottest.
+The kind of heat that feels suffocating and keeps you in a perennial state of dampness.

 At low tide, the wide arch of caramel sand becomes the main thoroughfare for everything on two wheels and two feet and as the stifling heat of the day begins to recede the water becomes the place to mingle.